Enemy - Denis Villeneuve - Jake Gyllenhaal - Adam Bell - bench - university

 2013, directed by Denis Villeneuve

-Of all the many details that distinguish Jake Gyllenhaal’s two characters in Enemy – the slightly nervous history professor Adam Bell and his “evil twin”, the more confident bit-part actor Anthony Claire – the most revealing is their apartment buildings.
-The two structures are remarkably similar, even taking into account the prevailing sameness of residential blocks in Greater Toronto.
-Adam’s high-rise in Toronto has 32 floors, Anthony’s in Mississauga has 33.
-The chief difference is in the buildings’ footprints – Adam’s is Y-shaped, and Anthony’s is X-shaped.
-The customary biological requisite for a human male is to have an X and a Y chromosome, so the two buildings support the prevailing interpretation that Adam and Anthony are two sides of the same person.
-More than that however, the buildings also point to what Enemy is about.
-Like Villeneuve’s earlier feature Polytechnique, it revolves around a man who feels his masculinity is inadequate.
+Jake Gyllenhaal plays two characters in Enemy, the slightly nervous history professor Adam Bell and his confident “evil twin”, the bit-part actor Anthony Claire.
+Of all the details that distinguish them, the most revealing is their apartment buildings.
+The two structures are similar, even taking into account the prevailing sameness of residential blocks in Greater Toronto.
+Adam’s high-rise in Toronto has 32 floors, while Anthony’s in Mississauga has 33.
+The chief difference is in the towers’ footprints: Adam’s is Y-shaped, Anthony’s is X-shaped.
+The customary biological requisites for a human male are an X and a Y chromosome, so the two buildings support the prevailing interpretation that Adam and Anthony are two sides of the same person.
+More than that, the buildings also point to the subject of Enemy.
+Like Villeneuve’s earlier feature Polytechnique, it’s about a man who finds his masculinity inadequate.

-It’s no secret that Enemy works better if we understand Adam and Anthony to be the same man.
-To see it this way we must sacrifice any hope of a literal reading, but the story does not leave much room for plausibility anyway.
-There’s no reason to think the men are identical twins; they even bear the same scar on their abdomens.
+To see Adam and Anthony as the same man we must sacrifice any hope of a literal reading, but the story does not leave much room for plausibility anyway.
+There’s no reason to think they are identical twins, especially with the same scar on their abdomens.
 To attribute them to a freak accident of genetics would be both unbelievable and disappointingly mundane.
 The identical snapshots in both men’s apartments should clinch their shared identity.
 Uniting the two characters resolves many ambiguities, especially in the mother’s dialogue (whose mother is she anyway?), but the real question is what the split between them represents.

 Enemy - Denis Villeneuve - Jake Gyllenhaal - Adam Bell - classroom - history class

-To get at the underlying truth of Enemy, it’s helpful to sort out a few of the clues and establish a sense of the man behind Adam and Anthony.
-Doing so is only groundwork, however.
-A common misconception about interpretation is that it means ironing out the ambiguities of a story.
-If we’re content to live with a few ambiguities then there’s no pressure to force a reading onto the story, which likely won’t fit all that comfortably even if it answers a few questions.
-Furthermore, we should not be so easily satisfied that we rest once we’ve formed a plausible outline of everything we’ve seen and heard.
-The proper goal of interpretation is to get at the purpose that motivates everything – including the story’s ambiguities.
+To get at the underlying truth of Enemy, it would be helpful to sort out the clues to get a sense of the one man behind Adam and Anthony.
+That much is only groundwork, however.
+The proper goal of interpretation is not to iron out all of a story’s ambiguities, but rather to get at the purpose that motivates everything.
+If we’re content to leave a few questions open then there should be no pressure to force an explanation onto every detail.
+Conversely, we should not be so easily satisfied that we rest once we’ve formed a plausible outline of everything we’ve seen and heard.

-The protagonist of Enemy is, at least by appearances, a married man living a double life in more ways than one, and not entirely conscious of the contradictions in his behavior.
-He’s a history professor moonlighting as a small-part actor, and he has a history of infidelity to his wife Helen.
-We see his wedding ring in the first full scene as he watches strippers in a private men’s club, and he’s having an affair with Mary, apparently using a bachelor pad in Toronto.
+The protagonist of Enemy is a married man living a double life in more ways than one, not entirely conscious of the contradictions in his behavior.
+He’s a history professor moonlighting as a small-part actor, with a history of infidelity to his wife Helen.
+We see his wedding ring in a private men’s club, and he uses a bachelor pad in Toronto for his affair with Mary.
 Helen already knows of a previous affair.
-One day a colleague at the university recommends an independent film called Where There’s a Will There’s a Way, and watching it triggers the first spark of self-awareness.
-(He sees himself in the role of a bellhop, which not coincidentally connects to Adam’s surname Bell.)
+One day a colleague recommends an independent film called Where There’s a Will There’s a Way, and watching it triggers the first spark of self-awareness.
+He sees himself in the role of a bellhop, which not coincidentally connects to Adam’s surname Bell.

 Enemy - Denis Villeneuve - Jake Gyllenhaal - Sarah Gadon - Anthony Claire - Helen Claire - kitchen - orange juice

 The title Where There’s a Will There’s a Way is an assertion of confidence.
-When Adam first hears it in the faculty lounge, he misunderstands – he thinks his colleague is stating a belief, not recommending a movie, and he immediately agrees.
+When Adam first hears it in the faculty lounge, he misunderstands.
+He thinks his colleague is stating a belief, not recommending a movie, and he instantly agrees.
 To agree with that sentence, however, is not the same thing as having the confidence that it expresses; it’s more of a wish to be confident.
-Confidence, in fact, is exactly what separates Adam from Anthony.
+Confidence is exactly what separates Adam from Anthony.
 Enemy rarely needs to label the two characters, because Gyllenhaal projects confidence in Anthony and not in Adam.
-This alone makes it easy to tell them apart, except in the mother’s home because her confidence overrides either one.
+This alone makes it easy to tell them apart, except in the mother’s home where her confidence overrides either one.
+We can safely say that the confidence we see in Anthony is shallow, because we’ll see how easily it’s shattered.

 Enemy - Denis Villeneuve - Jake Gyllenhaal - Adam Bell - Anthony Claire - hands - motel room - first meeting

-It’s logical that the protagonist would find his manliness in a movie, and equally logical that a movie would awaken his sense of the gap between his real and fantasy selves.
-It might seem strange though that he comes face to face with this gap in a motel room, which is where Adam and Anthony first meet.
-It’s an odd place for two heterosexual men to have a liaison, but we later learn the reality behind the location.
-The motel room is where Mary discovers he’s married, and therefore it’s where he becomes aware of the discrepancy between the manly character he’s pretending to be and the weak person he actually is.
-His charade of manliness comes crashing to an end immediately after Mary confronts him, shattering his virility with the magic words “You’re not a man!”
-The car crash that accompanies this is only a metaphor for the blow to his manhood that sends him humbled – for now – back into Helen’s arms.
+It’s logical that the protagonist would find his manliness in a movie, and equally logical that a movie would awaken his sense of a gap between his real and fantasy selves.
+It might seem strange that he comes face to face with this gap in a motel room.
+It’s an odd place for two heterosexual men to have a liaison, but we later learn the reality behind their meeting.
+The motel room is where Mary discovers he’s married, so it’s also where he becomes aware of the discrepancy between his manly persona and the weak person he actually is.
+His charade of manliness falls apart when Mary confronts him, shattering his virility with the magic words “You’re not a man!”
+The subsequent car crash is only a metaphor for the blow to his manhood that sends him humbled – for now – back into Helen’s arms.

-The names Adam and Anthony go a long way toward defining the argument of Enemy.
-Of all names in Western culture, Adam is the most primal possible reference to manhood, and the scar on his abdomen corresponds with the place where God removed a rib to make Eve.
-Anthony comes from the character António Claro in José Saramago’s source novel The Double, and the movie hints at a parallel to Adam by giving him the alias Daniel Saint Claire.
-It’s all very indirect, but the word “saint” and the name “Daniel” link him with Saint Anthony the Great, a 3rd century Christian hermit in the Egyptian desert who had surreal visions like the biblical Daniel.
+The names Adam and Anthony go a long way toward defining Enemy‘s argument.
+Of all names in Western culture, Adam is the most primal possible reference to manhood, and his abdominal scar marks the spot where God removed a rib to make Eve.
+Anthony comes from António Claro in José Saramago’s source novel The Double, and the movie hints at a parallel to Adam in the alias Daniel Saint Claire.
+It’s all very indirect, but the word “saint” and the name “Daniel” tie him to Saint Anthony the Great, a 3rd century Egyptian hermit who had surreal visions like the biblical Daniel.
 Adam and Anthony lived in opposite worlds, a garden and a desert, but more to the point, both men are famous for facing temptations.
-Adam was tempted by knowledge, which corresponds with Adam Bell’s role as a teacher and explains his response when Anthony asks why he came looking for his double: “I needed to know.”
+Adam was tempted by knowledge, which corresponds to Adam Bell’s role as a teacher and explains his response when Anthony asks why he came looking for his double: “I needed to know.”
 Anthony was tempted by demons, which accounts for the spiders.

 Enemy - Denis Villeneuve - spider - Toronto skyline